 Truth (Flash Fiction February Day 3)

-This entry is part 12 of 12 in the series Flash Fiction February“That was close,” Fleeb Mungwort said, wiping his brow after the two pan-dimensional hyper-intelligent beings left the massive computational chamber.
+“That was close,” Fleeb Mungwort said, wiping his brow after the two pan-dimensional hyper-intelligent beings left the massive computational chamber.
 “I can’t believe they bought the whole bit about the successor computer,” Ploox Vendarf said, tying her head tentacles back into a tail.
 “That bit about Earth?
 Truly a stroke of genius!”
 “The problem remains,” […]

 Read more →